AshishMulani/Plastic-Classification-using-CNN/README.md

 ## Author
-Developed by Ashish Mulani,Shubham Dhavan, Prachi Wandre, Samruddhi Patil.
+Developed by Ashish Mulani, Shubham Dhavan, Prachi Wandre, Samruddhi Patil.
 Feel free to reach out for collaborations or queries!